 The Blue Nile – one of the mighty river’s two main tributaries – originates in nearby Lake Tana.
-From here, the river flows for about 30 kilometers before cascading 42 meters into a wide valley.
+The river flows for about 30 kilometers from here before cascading 42 meters into a wide valley.

-When the river is in full flow, these falls are incredibly powerful and span up to 400 meters in width.
-However, timing is key when it comes to visiting this natural wonder.
+When the river is in full flow, these falls are mighty and span up to 400 meters in width.
+However, timing is critical when it comes to visiting this natural wonder.

 Most visitors visit the Blue Nile Falls as a day trip from Bahir Dar.
 You can visit as part of an organized tour, but it’s also easy to make the journey independently.

 The falls’ ticket office is located in the village of Tis-Isat, which is a 30-minute drive from Bahir Dar.
 Either take one of the frequent local buses that make the journey from Bahir Dar to Tis-Isat, or a taxi.